15931/ST446/Week03/class/word_count_python.md

 ```

-Next, we test the python code for the __map__ step via the following command:
+Next, we test the Python code for the __map__ step via the following command:

 ```
 st446@jialin-cluster-m:~$ cat author-large.txt | ./myAggregatorForKeyCount.py > intermediate.txt